ODINN-SciML/ODINN.jl/docs/src/funcs_types.md

 ```@docs
 ODINN.FunctionalInversion
 ODINN.FunctionalInversion(
-    model::Sleipnir.Model,
+    model::M,
     glaciers::Vector{G},
-    parameters::Sleipnir.Parameters
+    parameters::P
-    ) where {G <: Sleipnir.AbstractGlacier}
+) where {G <: Sleipnir.AbstractGlacier, M <: Sleipnir.Model, P <: Sleipnir.Parameters}
 ```

 ## Results and plotting

 Every `Simulation` type has an associated `Results` object(s), one for each one of the glaciers in the simulation.
 This object, as its name indicates, stores all the results of the simulation, which can be used for data anlysis and plotting.
 These types are handled by `Sleipnir.jl`.

 ```@docs
 Sleipnir.Results
-Sleipnir.Results(glacier::G, ifm::IF) where {G <: AbstractGlacier, F <: AbstractFloat, IF <: AbstractModel, I <: Int}
+Sleipnir.Results(glacier::G, ifm::IF) where {G <: AbstractGlacier, F <: AbstractFloat, IF <: AbstractModel, I <: Integer}
 ```

 One of the main things one can do with a `Results` object, is plotting them.
 The main function to do so is the following one: